Medical or clinical negligence typically occurs in the following situations:

 Once the fault is placed upon the doctor or medical professional beyond a reasonable doubt, then a compensation claim can be brought.

-How to make a medical negligence claim
+How to start a medical negligence claim

 If you believe that your doctor or medical professional has failed to provide you with a level of care that you would expect, then contact us as soon as possible.
 There are strict 3 year time limits on when you can claim compensation, so it is vitally important to act as soon as you can to increase your chance of making a successful claim.